ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 24: Planet of Discord
 This manual listing of neighbours in vecs is slow.
 I can move the counting logic inside the subfunc and that should be better.
 But this code feels ugly.
 At least we've avoided a hashmap.

+## Day 25: Cryostasis
+And that's all folks!
+At least on the problem solving side.
+Total runtime is 0.62 seconds so a lot of room for improvement.
+I said 50ms so that's only (only) a 12x improvement.
+That's almost entirely day 18 (and a dishonourable mention to day 16).
+I think 100ms is doable, 50ms will be a stretch.

+This repo is now firmly a Rust repo too.
+31.8% according to github.
+We can get that line count down. cargo fmt doesn't exactly optimise for compact code.